 Kowloon Motor Bus (KMB) is the largest public bus operator in Hong Kong with a fleet of 3,800 buses.
 Established in 1933, it outlasted China Motor Bus (est. 1924) to become the oldest franchised bus operator in Hong Kong.
 KMB operates largely in Kowloon and New Territories.

 KMB operates a bus fleet consisting of a diverse range of bus models and configurations.
 A majority of KMB's fleet is made up of double-decker buses.
-There are three major liveries used by KMB:
+There are four major liveries used by KMB:

 - cream (non air-conditioned bus, phased out in 2012)